 Our work is needed now more than ever

 An unprecedented crisis

-India remains the epicentre of the global pandemic: more than 30.5 million cases of Covid have been recorded and reported deaths have exceeded 408,000.
+In India more than 41 million cases of Covid have been recorded and reported deaths have exceeded 495,000.
 Experts warn that under-reporting means the actual number of deaths is likely to be much higher.

-Although Hyderabad has had a major vaccination drive (with 36,000 people being vaccinated in one day) having a population of over 10 million means the challenge remains immense.
+Although Hyderabad has had a major vaccination drive having a population of over 10 million means the challenge remains immense.
 Private hospitals are charging people for vaccines and ventilators.
 This means the poorest and most marginalised, including those our partners support, are and will continue to be worst-affected by the pandemic.